 Is it lawful for employers to discriminate in favour of a person of a particular age or persons in a particular age group?

-Section 158 of the Equality Act 2010 allows a person (P) to take positive action in the following circumstances:
+Section 158 of the Equality Act 2010 allows an employer to take positive action in the following circumstances:

-- where P reasonably thinks that persons of a particular age group suffer a disadvantage connected to that age group, P may take any action that is a proportionate means of enabling or encouraging persons to overcome or minimise that disadvantage;
+- where the employer reasonably thinks that persons of a particular age group suffer a disadvantage connected to that age group, it may take any action that is a proportionate means of enabling or encouraging persons to overcome or minimise that disadvantage;

-- where P reasonably thinks that persons of a particular age group have needs that are different from the needs of persons not of that age group, P may take any action that is a proportionate means of meeting those needs; or
+- where the employer reasonably thinks that persons of a particular age group have needs that are different from the needs of persons not of that age group, it may take any action that is a proportionate means of meeting those needs; or

-- where P reasonably thinks that participation in an activity by persons of a particular age group is disproportionately low, P may take any action that is a proportionate means of enabling or encouraging persons in that age group to protected characteristic to participate in that activity.
+- where an employer reasonably thinks that participation in an activity by persons of a particular age group is disproportionately low, it may take any action that is a proportionate means of enabling or encouraging persons in that age group to participate in that activity.

 "Age group" means "a group of persons defined by reference to age, whether by reference to a particular age or to a range of ages" (s.5(2) of the Equality Act 2010).